Positions within this job family perform and/or manage forensic analysis of evidence from criminal cases and/or convicted offender DNA samples.

 Education and Experience required at this level consists of those identified in Level IV plus two additional years of supervisory experience as a forensic laboratory criminalist.

 The federal Omnibus Consolidated Appropriations Act of 1997 contained an amendment of the federal Gun Control Act of 1968.
 This amendment addresses misdemeanor crimes of domestic violence.
-Applicants must be able to satisfy the limitations contained in this federal law.
+Commissioned applicants must be able to satisfy the limitations contained in this federal law.